enesbcs/rpieasy/README.md

 `sudo apt install net-tools`

-Other dependencies can be reached and installed through the webGUI after starting with:
+Other dependencies can be reached and installed through the webGUI after starting with: (See Hardware page)

 `sudo ./RPIEasy.py`